 I also think new entrepreneurs think that it’s quick money.
 It’s not.
 A lot of times, it takes 18 months at least.
 And for a good chunk of people, there are 6 months when they’re pretty much either eating through their savings or asking friends and family for money.

 You’re putting it all in, and, if you are coming from the security of a job or the security of something else, you have to be willing to understand that financial security may be challenged dramatically.

 I’ve seen people eat through their savings and then they don’t have anything at the end.
 You have to be comfortable with that, because there’s a high level of risk.
-Again, when I was building that first company, I was literally sleeping on the floor.
-Everything I was putting into my life was put into that business.
+Again, when I built that first company, I literally slept on the floor.
+Everything I put into my life went into that business.
 I’m not suggesting that everyone live that way, that’s just the experience I had.

 A lot of entrepreneurs are what I call “wannapreneurs.”
 They want the perception of it.
 They get on Instagram and they do their rants in their stories.
 But you start asking them about what their business’ value proposition is, or what they actually build, or what they provide for their customers, they can’t answer you because they’re not actually making money, they’re just creating buzz.

 The biggest thing with being an entrepreneur is that you have to ask people constantly.
 If you’re not comfortable asking people to invest in your product, to buy your service, for your employees to give their time to you when you can’t pay them the same salaries that a big corporation can; if you’re not comfortable asking and putting yourself on the line to make your goals happen, then it’s going to be really hard.

 Roxanne: We’ve run into you now at two Startup Weeks.
 What led you to get involved as an organizer?